Toronto Purchase: 1787 purchase

 The 1787 purchase, according to British records, was conducted on September 23, 1787, at the "Carrying-Place" of Bay of Quinte.
 The British crown and the Mississaugas of New Credit met to arrange for the sale of lands along Lake Ontario.
 In the case of the Toronto area, the Mississaugas of New Credit exchanged 250808 acres of land in what became York County (most of current Toronto and the Regional Municipality of York bounded by Lake Ontario to the south, approximately Etobicoke Creek and Highways 427 and 50 (both part of a now mostly-vanished road known as Indian Line, which was named due to it forming the purchase boundary) to the west, approximately Ashbridge's Bay/Woodbine Avenue-Highway 404 to the east and approximately south of Sideroad 15-Bloomington Road to the north) for some money, 2,000 gun flints, 24 brass kettles, 120 mirrors, 24 laced hats, a bale of flowered flannel, and 96 gallons of rum.
 At the time, the Mississaugas believed that the agreement was not a purchase extinguishing their rights to the land, but a rental of the lands for British use in exchange for gifts and presents in perpetuity.

+Sir John Johnson, head of the Indian Department under Dorchester, described the Toronto Purchase as a ten-mile square at Toronto, with two to four miles on either side of the Toronto Carrying Place trail north to Lake Simcoe.
+Johnson and Indigenous representatives produced a blank deed, which did not have a land description, leaving the actual purchase incomplete.

 In 1788, surveyor Alexander Aitken was assigned to conduct a survey of the Toronto site.
 The Mississaugas blocked him from surveying west of the Humber, saying the lands to the west had not been ceded.
 Aitken was only allowed to survey the land after British authorities interceded with the Mississaugas.
 Aitken surveyed west to Etobicoke Creek, but did not survey more than a few miles from the lake (as far north as the northern limit of where the creek forms the present Toronto-Mississauga limits) before stopping to avoid further confrontation.
+There was no further progress on the Purchase until 1805.